 To keep you secure from the latest threats, we constantly patch new kinds of CMS vulnerabilities by adding new WAF rules to the rulesets.
 We also include automated false-positive reporting, which allows you to fine-tune the settings if needed, and we guarantee a low false-positive rate with the pre-defined rulesets.

-Before you start turning on all these rules, remember these can cause false-positive results if you turn them on when you’re on a badly written webpage.
+Prior to enabling all these rules, it is important to remember that doing so can lead to false-positive results when applied to poorly coded webpages.
 But if you are confident and you know what you are doing, then just go ahead.

 Single and double quotes can cause XSS vulnerability because these can influence the closing and opening of the expression.